Greenpoint Business Environmental Stewardship

 |Fact Sheet:||Greenpoint Business Environmental Stewardship PDF|

-In 2015, New York City Industrial and Technology Assistance Corporation (ITAC) received a $100,000 GCEF grant (and provided $86,952 in matching funds) to conduct activities to improve Greenpoint’s environment by helping businesses to implement projects that are environmentally and financially beneficial.
-Major project activities funded by GCEF include:
+In 2015, New York City Industrial and Technology Assistance Corporation (ITAC) received a $99,998 GCEF grant (and provided $197,812 in matching funds) to improve Greenpoint’s environment by helping businesses implement projects that are environmentally and financially beneficial.
+Major project activities funded by GCEF included:

-- Working with local manufacturing companies in Greenpoint to identify and implement environmental improvements within their operations, and that have a long-term positive and sustained impact on the community
+- Working with local manufacturing companies in Greenpoint to identify and implement environmental improvements within their operations that would have a long-term positive and sustained impact on the community

 - Working with the 3 selected companies to identify environmental improvement opportunities specific to their manufacturing processes (i.e. improve water quality, reduce toxic pollutants, and improve air quality), as well as opportunities for source reduction of waste streams and more efficient use of resources (water, energy, raw materials)

-- Preparing case studies of environmental improvements at the selected 3 companies
+- Preparing case studies of environmental improvements at the selected 3 companies: Click to View Case Studies (PDF)

-- Presenting a workshop for Greenpoint manufacturers and the community on sustainable manufacturing best practices
+- Conducting a workshop for Greenpoint manufacturers and the community on sustainable manufacturing best practices

 Photo Above: Dennis Hurd, Flickr, CC BY-NC-ND 2.0.